Do you ever wonder why it is so difficult to be who we truly are?

 Pursuing who we really are and living from our Authentic Self can even heal the previous damage done to our self-esteem while pursuing external values in favor of intrinsic ones.
 The courage to align with our true nature rewards us not only with meaning, but also with healing.

 It greatly helps to understand this context, absent in our culture, and engage our courage to be who we are.
 I believe this is the only way to recover true meaning in our lives.
 It is the deepest Medicine needed for healing ourselves and others.
 It is also the threshold we must cross in midlife to earn the ability to mentor others.

-©Apr2019 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
+©April2019 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
 Dr. Kumar is happy to accept new patients; call 262.695.5311 to schedule an appointment.